-Income Tax Department returns any excess tax that has been paid by an assessee.
+Income tax refund is the process by which the Income Tax Department returns any excess tax that has been paid by an assessee during a financial year (FY).
 This happens when the actual tax liability is less than the amount of tax paid.
 As per Section 237 of the Income Tax Act, 1961, assessees can claim a refund for tax amount paid in excess.
-Refund orders are issued by Income Tax Department only after the thorough verification of facts and circumstances.
+Refund orders are issued by Income Tax Department only after the thorough verification of each income tax refund claim.

 In case an assessee fails to furnish all investment proofs on time, the organization in that case deducts taxes on basis of the proof of investments submitted even if the actual investment is higher.
 In situations like these, the amount that is paid in excess can be claimed back from the government and is known as the Income tax refund.
 The Income Tax department also gives you facility to adjust your tax refund amount against tax dues that are outstanding, under Section 254 of the IT Act.